-Our consideration of internal control was for the limited purpose described above, and was not designed to identify all deficiencies in internal control that might be material weaknesses and significant deficiencies or to express an opinion on the effectiveness of the House's internal control over financial reporting.
-Given these limitations, during our audit, we did not identify any deficiencies in internal control over financial reporting that we consider to be significant deficiencies or material weaknesses.
-However, significant deficiencies or material weaknesses may exist that have not been identified.
+Our consideration of internal control was for the limited purpose described above, and was not designed to identify all deficiencies in internal control that might be material weaknesses and significant deficiencies or to express an opinion on the effectiveness of the internal control over financial reporting.
+Given these limitations, during our audit, we did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses.
+However, material weaknesses may exist that have not been identified.

-During our fiscal year 2019 audit, we identified deficiencies in the House's internal control over financial reporting that we do not consider to be material weaknesses or significant deficiencies.
-Nonetheless, these deficiencies warrant House management's attention and, accordingly, we have communicated these matters to House management in a separate letter.
+During our fiscal year 2020 audit, we identified deficiencies in the House's internal control over financial reporting that we do not consider to be material weaknesses or significant deficiencies.
+Nonetheless, these deficiencies warrant House's management's attention.
+We have communicated these matters to House's management and, where appropriate, will report on them separately.